amuetter/rcfiles/README.md

 # rcfiles

-Provides a basic .vimrc and an installation script that loads the necessary plugins (for Tim Pope's Pathogen)
+Provides a basic .vimrc and an installation script that loads the necessary plugins (for Tim Pope's Pathogen), plus configuration files for tmux etc. (work in progress).

 ## Installation